zhudavi2/SP2-HDM/README.txt

 - The number of military units that an AI country builds or buys now depends on how high the country's revenue is.

 UI changes:
-- If your covert mission succeeds but you're found out as the perpetrator, then you will be informed as such in the mission outcome window.
 - When creating a new covert cell, the default rank setting is Elite instead of Recruit.
 - Experimental feature: It's possible to create 10 covert cells at a time.
 In the cell name field, type a dash ('-') followed by a whole number; this will create 10 cells, named in sequence according to the whole number that you specified.
 For example, if you type "-21" into the name field and confirm, you will create 10 cells, named "21", "22", "23", ..., "30".
-- In the economic health window, your "income index" (between 0.000 and 1.000) will be shown next to your GDP per capita; this is one component used in calculating your HDI.
-Higher is better.

 Fixes to existing SP2 issues:
 - High government approval and stability now decrease your emigration rate instead of increasing it.